Béatrice Hiéronyme de Lorraine: Biography

 A member of the House of Guise founded by Claude, Duke of Guise, he was a Prince of Lorraine as a male line descendant of René II, Duke of Lorraine.
 At court, she, like his Lorraine family, held the rank of Foreign Prince, a rank which was below that of the immediate Royal Family and Princes of the Blood.

 In 1686, she was a proposed bride of Francesco II d'Este, Duke of Modena.
 Louis XIV had initially supported the marriage but later said he would not involve himself in the union.
 Instead, Francesco married Margherita Maria Farnese and never had any children.

-His paternal first cousins included the Chevalier de Lorraine (lover of Philippe I, Duke of Orléans), Count of Armagnac; his maternal cousins included Louis XIV of France and the above-mentioned Duke of Orléans.
+Her paternal first cousins included the Chevalier de Lorraine (lover of Philippe I, Duke of Orléans), Count of Armagnac; her maternal cousins included Louis XIV of France and the above-mentioned Duke of Orléans.

 She was made the coadjutrice of Remiremont in 1705; In 1710, she became the Abbess of Remiremont, a prestigious Benedictine abbey near Remiremont, Vosges, France.
 Taking over from Christina of Salm, she would remain the Princess-Abbess till her death in 1738.

 She died in Paris.
 Saint-Simon said that she married her cousin Philippe de Lorraine.